 - If she is sexually active or not

-2. What is normal for one woman may not be normal for another women.
-Each woman has her own set of ideal based on her age, history and even genetic background.
+2. What is normal for one woman may not be typical for another.
+Each woman has her own set of ideals based on her age, history, and even genetic background.

 3. There are many causes of hormonal imbalances and conditions.
 Looking at just blood hormone levels only shows a small picture of the causative factors.

 4. Hormonal symptoms are often caused by fluctuations, not levels.
 Blood tests are checking levels and not the movement of hormone levels.

 5. Our understanding of the causes of hormonal imbalances and conditions is limited.
 The endocrine system is extremely complex.
 To pin a diagnosis based on blood levels based on an incomplete understanding of the mechanisms will result in incorrect diagnosis of what is actually occurring.